 2016-17 Tuition for the ELL/SPED Certificate courses are:

 When you register online, you will be asked to create a new account.
-Please select course code ELSP701, spring 2017 semester, session 1.
+Please select the course code, semester, and session.
 If you are taking the course for Professional Development Points (PDPs) and are a MATSOL, MABE, CAPELL or RITELL member, please click on the Professional Discount box and select MATSOL/MABE Member to receive the $500 per course member rate.

-If you would like to take the course for Professional Development Points (PDPs), please register for ELSP701/Lecture/PDP ($500 or $700 per course depending on MATSOL, MABE, CAPELL or RITELL membership).
+If you would like to take the course for Professional Development Points (PDPs), please register for the course ending Lecture/PDP ($500 or $700 per course depending on MATSOL, MABE, CAPELL or RITELL membership).

-If you would like to take the course for academic credit, please register for ELSP701/Lecture/CR. ($900 per course)
+If you would like to take the course for academic credit, please register for the course ending Lecture/CR. ($900 per course)

 Prior to course registration, please have the following information available: